What is an AC Power Source / AC Power Supply?

 The features of each series can be summarized as follows.

-Basically, AC power sources output only single-phase AC, but Matsusada Precision's AC power sources can also provide three-phase AC by linking three units.
+While many compact AC power sources offer only single-phase output, Matsusada Precision's compatible models can be configured to provide three-phase AC by linking three units together.

 We recommend the high-power DRK series, but you should also consider the nature of the test you need to perform and the location where it will be installed.